Get These Free Apps and Games for Your Smartphone

-It is that time of the week once again and as with all other weekends, we are back with a selection of paid apps that are free for a limited time for Android and iOS.
-Keep reading to see the best app deals on the Google Play Store and the Apple App Store.
+As the week winds down, it is time to kick back and relax.
+Here's where we feature a bunch of paid apps that are free for a limited time only for Android and iOS.
+Keep on reading to check out the best available app deals on the Google Play Store and the Apple App Store.

-It's important to note that the apps featured in this collection are different from our usual “Top 5 Apps of the Week” recommendations.
-We haven't individually reviewed each and every app, which means that some of them may include in-app purchases and advertisements.
+Do bear in mind the apps featured in this selection are different from our usual recommendations in the “Top 5 Apps of the Week”.
+While we do not individually review each app, some of these listed apps may include in-app purchases and advertisements.

 Tip: If you come across an app that you'd like to have but don't need right now, download and install it first.
 It would be considered as “bought” and it will be available in your app library forever—even if you uninstall it from your smartphone right after.